Hello, I am Deanne (DeeDee) Ginns-Gruenberg, a licensed nurse and psychotherapist.

 The Self Esteem Shop has been more than simply a business.
 It’s been an opportunity to help therapists and individuals in need.
 It has been our way of helping our community mourn, grieve, heal, recover and thrive.
 We hope you will continue to patronize the Self Esteem Shop under its new ownership and continue the legacy we have built.

-While Harry handled the business side of the operations, I continued to maintain a private practice, stayed up to date with current trends in mental health and worked with Harry at the shop.
+While Harry handled the operations’ business side, I continued to maintain a private practice, stayed up to date with current trends in mental health, and worked with Harry at the shop.

 Academia and Published Books

 In addition to my work at the Self Esteem Shop, I was honored to teach an introductory course on play therapy at Oakland University.